 American Savings Bank's score of 39 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, American Savings Bank reported total carbon emissions of approximately 5,922,000 kg CO2e.
-This figure includes Scope 1 emissions of about 121,000 kg CO2e, primarily from mobile combustion and fugitive emissions, and Scope 2 emissions of around 923,000 kg CO2e from purchased electricity.
-Additionally, the bank's Scope 3 emissions totalled approximately 1,814,000 kg CO2e, with significant contributions from employee commuting (about 1,498,000 kg CO2e) and business travel (approximately 316,000 kg CO2e).
+This figure includes Scope 1 emissions of about 121,000 kg CO2e, primarily from mobile combustion and fugitive emissions, and Scope 2 emissions of approximately 3,972,000 kg CO2e from purchased electricity.
+Additionally, the bank's Scope 3 emissions totalled around 1,814,000 kg CO2e, with significant contributions from business travel and employee commuting.
 Comparatively, in 2022, the bank's total emissions were about 5,913,000 kg CO2e, indicating a slight increase in emissions year-on-year.
-The bank has set long-term commitments to achieve net zero emissions for both Scope 1 and Scope 2 by 2035, in alignment with Senate Bill 1203, which encourages state agencies to reduce greenhouse gas emissions.
-American Savings Bank's emissions data is not cascaded from any parent organisation, and all reported figures are derived directly from its own operations.
-The bank continues to seek opportunities for emissions reductions as part of its sustainability strategy.
+The Scope 1 and 2 emissions combined were approximately 4,106,000 kg CO2e in 2022, showing a marginal reduction from 2021's total of about 4,252,000 kg CO2e.
+American Savings Bank has committed to achieving carbon neutrality for its operations and supply chain by 2030, with a target to reduce its greenhouse gas emissions by at least 50% from a 2022 baseline.
+This commitment reflects the bank's alignment with industry standards and climate strategies, although specific Science-Based Targets Initiative (SBTi) targets have not been disclosed.
+Overall, American Savings Bank is actively working towards significant emissions reductions while addressing its carbon footprint across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents